GenerGener/HIV_Informatics_Suite_START_HERE/README.md

 # HIV_Informatics_STARTHERE
 Landing page for HIV Informatics: maximizing information extraction from samples with suspected HIV.

-# Programs to facilitate the analyses of HIV squences
+# Tools/resources to facilitate the analyses of HIV squences

 Tools/resources marked with asterisks (*) may have utility in non-HIV systems.